Hemp seeds are small seeds from the hemp plant — no active THC in these seeds — loaded with nutrients especially protein, vitamin E, and healthy fats.

 Hemp seeds are a fantastic way for plant-based dieters to get a great amount of protein and healthy fats into their diet in a very small volume.
 They can essentially be used in any dish because of their small size and relatively neutral flavor.
-I would categorize hemp seeds as a protein/fat for plant-based lifestyles as one serving contains both a decent amount of protein and fat.
+Hemp seeds can be considered as a protein/fat for plant-based lifestyles as one serving contains both a decent amount of protein and fat.